Manchester NH World War II Memorial

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Manchester NH Civil War Memorial (within shouting distance of this marker); Manchester NH War Memorial (within shouting distance of this marker); Christos Kalivas (approx. 0.2 miles away); City Hall (approx. 0.2 miles away); Manchester's First Green Roof (approx. 0.2 miles away); Brigadier General John Stark (approx. 0.2 miles away); Governor Moody Currier Gateway Entrance (approx. ¼ mile away); Valley Cemetery (approx. ¼ mile away).
 Touch for a list and map of all markers in Manchester.

 Regarding Manchester NH World War II Memorial.
 I did some research, and Manchester's population between 1940 and 1945 was around 78 to 80 Thousand.
 That is quite a large percentage of volunteers from the city!

 Credits.
 This page was last revised on July 22, 2016.
-This page originally submitted on July 21, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 254 times since then and 33 times this year.
+It was originally submitted on July 21, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 331 times since then and 29 times this year.
 Photos: 1, 2, 3. submitted on July 21, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.